by-student-2017/OpenCALPHAD-v6-examples/README.md

 - Note 4: The coercivity cannot be obtained unless Nd is precipitated at a reasonably high concentration at the grain boundaries (2-3 nm width).
 - Note 5: If there is less Nd in the grain boundaries, Fe will mainly exist and will not act as a barrier to domain wall movement, resulting in a decrease in coercive force.
 - Note 6: steady-state：Fe-5at%B-15at%Nd
+- Note 7: In the TDB file, the % after the element means the main component.

 Acknowledgment